urlaunched-com/MFNavigationBarAppearing/README.md

 ![Content insets](https://github.com/Molfar-io/MFNavigationBarAppearing/blob/master/content_insets.png)

 ### Important
 You need to use **`MFNavigationBarAppearingController`** instead of UINavigationContoller for presenting your UIViewController.
-UIViewController should implement **`MFNavigationBarAppearer`** protocol
+This UIViewController should implement **`MFNavigationBarAppearer`** protocol

 ```swift
 let navigationController = MFNavigationBarAppearingController(rootViewController: UIViewController<MFNavigationBarAppearer>())